One very big question usually asked by webmasters and online business owner is how to know if their online business doing well.

 Mobile-friendly websites are built and designed for small screen mobile phones.
 This remains the first and the most paramount thing to do first even before hacking your way deep down your website’s source code.

 Mobile-friendly websites allow Google to crawl your website very quickly.
 And just so that you know.
-We live in a very age when everything is now mobile, So if you ever want to get started with doing business in the 21st century than you need to design a mobile-friendly website.
+We live in a very age when everything is now mobile, So if you ever want to get started with doing business in the 21st century then you need to design a mobile-friendly website.

 3. Check the page speed of your website.